phpmanager/phpmanager/README.md

 * Bug fixes and new features if needed.
 * Organize a group of new maintainers to work on this project.

-If you want to join, please respond to https://github.com/phpmanager/phpmanager/issues/1
+If you want to join, please respond to https://github.com/phpmanager/phpmanager/issues/1 .

+The new home page for this project is https://www.phpmanager.xyz .